Folakuku/Chatty-Natty/README.md

 ### Natty Media

-Chatty is a social media application with many features
+Chatty is a social media application with features similar to WhatsApp